mikesol/purescript-vec-dt/README.md

   v1 <- vec list1
   v2 <- vec list2
   v3 <- vec list3
-  l /\ r <- assertEq2 (error "not eq") v0 v1
+  l /\ r <- assertEq (error "not eq") v0 v1
-  x /\ y <- assertEq2 (error "not eq") v2 v3
+  x /\ y <- assertEq (error "not eq") v2 v3
   ipure $ zipWithE (+) (l <+> y) (x <+> r)
 ```

-This library brings dependent types to vectors by using the type system to allow certain operations, like `zipWithE`, to be performed only if certain assertions about values, like `assertEq2`, succeed.
+This library brings dependent types to vectors by using the type system to allow certain operations, like `zipWithE`, to be performed only if certain assertions about values, like `assertEq`, succeed.

 ## TODO

 - [ ] make equality transitive
-- [ ] encode equality in a typeclass to avoid `assertEq2`, `assertEq3` etc
+- [ ] encode equality in a typeclass to avoid `assertEq`, `assertEq3` etc